pkimpel/retro-220/software/BALGOL/README.txt

 format, with carriage-return/line-feed delimiters.

+BAC-220-Compiled-Object-Dump-Callout.card
+    Loadable object deck for a utility that will dump a compiled program to cards from an object tape (unit 1) produced by the BAC-220 Compiler.
+Requires the Compiler tape on unit 2.
+See Appendix B of the Compiler reference manual.

+BAC-220-Compiled-Object-Program-Callout.card
+    Loadable object deck for a utility that will load and run a compiled program from an object tape (unit 1) produced by the BAC-220 compiler.
+See Appendix B of the Compiler reference manual.

 BAC-220-Compiler.tape
     Loadable BAC-220 Compiler tape produced by the Generator.
 This contains the compiler and library, configured according to the